 My name is Kelly.
-I am happily married, have four children (three sons and a daughter) and a therapy dog, Ted.
+I am married with four children & three fur babies..
 We live in Melbourne, Australia.

 When our third son was 6 weeks old, we noticed there was a problem with his vision.
 After several trips to the children’s hospital, many tests, lots of stress, worry, anxiety & tears, we found out that our third baby, Max had no vision or light perception in either eye.
 He was born with a very rare & complex genetic condition called Norrie Disease.
 This means that he was born blind and we later discovered that he also has Autism Spectrum Disorder (ASD).